jkachmar/levity-polymorphism-berlinfp-2020/slides.md

 * Haskell is a lazy language
 * Lazy values are "lifted"
 * Strict values are "unlifted"
-* Levity polymorphism abstracts over the distinction
+* Levity polymorphism abstracts over this distinction

 ## {.standout}